akeesari/anjikeesari/docs/articles/drupal.md

 7. **Form Handling**: Drupal relies on PHP for form generation and processing.
 PHP code is used to build and validate forms, handle user submissions, and process data.

 8. **Dynamic Content**: PHP is helpful in rendering dynamic content on Drupal websites.
-It allows for the generation of content based on user interactions and data from various sources. ich websites and web applications using this versatile CMS.
+It allows for the generation of content based on user interactions and data from various sources. ich websites and web applications using this flexible CMS.

 ## **Understanding Databases and Drupal**